 While the committee considers leadership activities and service, activities and conduct that evidence a nominee’s efforts toward promoting those from non-dominant cultures will be more helpful to the committee and to the OWLS Board of Directors in selecting recipients.

 Examples of the kinds of work OWLS hopes to recognize through the OWLS Roberts & Deiz Award include: mentoring and providing opportunities for lawyers from non-dominant cultures to thrive, working to bridge the gap between the legal profession and non-dominant cultures in the community at-large, and working behind the scenes as an unsung hero/leader to mentor and highlight the struggles of those outside the dominant culture, whether in the legal profession or the community at-large.

 *Nominees do not have to physically reside or work in Oregon to be eligible for the OWLS Roberts & Deiz Award.
-However, their contributions to promoting individuals from non-dominant cultures must be in Oregon.
+However, their contributions to promoting individuals from outside the dominant culture must be in Oregon.